Zingle/ios-sdk/README.md

 # Push Notifications

-Conversation and Conversation View Controller objects will refresh data whenever a push notification is received and sent to the SDK via NSNotification.
+Conversation objects and Conversation View Controller objects will refresh data whenever a push notification is received and sent to the SDK via NSNotification (see Receiving push notifications below)

 ## Preparing to receive push notifications